Adopting children with special care needs

 - Assessment of you and your family may take place

-- FACS will consult with the child's medical specialists
+- DCJ will consult with the child's medical specialists

 - We will decide whether to proceed with the placement of the child with your family

 - If approved, the child will be placed gradually with you and your family

 - Further visits will be made to your home to discuss how you are adjusting to the placement